This is the multi-page printable view of this section. Click here to print.

 ServiceAccount [sa_name] [namespace_name]

-3. Check the Secret connected to the ServiceAccount and query the token (Admin Token).
+3. Check the Secret associated with the ServiceAccount and retrieve the token (Admin Token).

 Color mode